-- 1 the fringe pattern in most commercial ultracentrifuges is additive to an envelope function, arising from inhomogeneity in light intensity in the final image plane (fig 1); - 2 at high resolution minor imperfections in the photographic record and even grain size and clustering can give rise to uncertainty in fringe location; - 3 the particular application will not in many laboratories justify the purchase of dedicated hardware.
+- (1) the fringe pattern in most commercial ultracentrifuges is convoluted with an envelope function, arising from inhomogeneity in light intensity in the final image plane (Fig. 1); - (2) at high resolution minor imperfections in the photographic record, and even grain size and clustering, can give rise to uncertainty in fringe location; - (3) the particular application will not, in many laboratories, justify the purchase of dedicated hardware.

 Automatic fringe scanning systems have been devised by several workers.
-By far the most comprehensive analysis of the problem has been by DeRosier et al [6].
-They employed a two-dimensional scanning and digitising microdensitometer to scan the fringe patterns.
-The scans were then analysed by computation of the discrete Fourier transform of the data values, f-1 was found from the maximum of the modulus of the transform in the appropriate region, and the phase of the fringe scan estimated from the argument of the transform, interpolated to the region of the maximum from a small number of computed coefficients, on the assumption that the contribution to the phase of the envelope function could be neglected due to its symmetry with respect to the data set.
-The final precision of this system was disappointing, and did not exceed that obtained by manual methods, for reasons which were not clear.
-This was also true of a simpler system built by Carlisle et al [7], which must in any case be considered theoretically questionable since it ignored the problem of the envelope function.
-A quite different approach was adopted by Richards & Richards [8].
-They built a dedicated instrument based upon a twin photocell detector, the two photocells being arranged to be normal to the radial direction.
-The smoothed difference signal from the photocells becomes zero when the centre of a fringe pattern is located, and by traversing manually the relative positions of the pattern and the photocells, the logging of the signal from digital microcomparators can hence be triggered automatically.
-A precision of f/300 was attained after averaging results from the 5 central fringes of the pattern - a very considerable improvement upon previous systems.
-However, even if it were to be fully automated this approach has drawbacks.
+By far the most comprehensive analysis of the problem has been by DeRosier et al.6 They employed a two-dimensional scanning and digitising microdensitometer to scan the fringe patterns.
+The scans were then analysed by computation of the discrete Fourier transform of the data values; f^{-1} was found from the maximum of the modulus of the transform in the appropriate region, and the phase of the fringe scan estimated from the argument of the transform, interpolated to the region of the maximum from a small number of computed coefficients on the assumption that the contribution to the phase of the envelope function could be neglected due to its symmetry with respect to the data set.
+The final precision of this system was disappointing and did not exceed that obtained by manual methods for reasons which were not clear.
+This was also true of a simpler system built by Carlisle et al.,7 which must in any case be considered theoretically questionable since it ignored the problem of the envelope function.
+A quite different approach was adopted by Richards and Richards.8 They built a dedicated instrument based upon a twin photocell detector, the two photocells being arranged to be normal to the radial direction.
+The smoothed difference signal from the photocells becomes zero when the centre of a fringe pattern is located, and by traversing manually the relative positions of the pattern and the photocells, the logging of the signal from digital microcomparators can then be triggered automatically.
+A precision of f/300 was attained after averaging results from the five central fringes of the pattern-a very considerable improvement upon previous systems.
+However, even if it were to be fully automated, this approach has drawbacks.
 Non-standard ultracentrifuge optics have to be used to circumvent the problem of the envelope function, and dedicated apparatus has to be constructed.
-The results of Richards & Richards [8] do however illustrate the degree of precision which is potentially attainable.
+The results of Richards and Richards8 do however illustrate the degree of precision which is potentially attainable.

-Our own approach has been to seek to use a commercially available instrument for data capture, the LKB 2202 Ultroscan laser densitometer.
+Our own approach was to use a commercially available instrument for data capture, the LKB 2202 Ultroscan laser densitometer.
 This is widely used for scanning of gels and other records in laboratories in the life sciences.
-Using the UCSD Pascal program GELSCAN it digitises the scans and places the values into an array of integers in a Pascal data file on disk in an Apple IIe (or IBM-compatible PC) microcomputer.
-Further, it may be set to record up to 50 scans at pre-specified locations ('track positiions') in fully automatic mode.
-A photographically enlarged copy of the original interference fringe pattern may thus be digitised, and the data captured made available on disk for analysis by a suitable program written in Pascal.
+The use of the UCSD Pascal program GELSCAN would digitise the scans and place the values into an array of integers in a Pascal data file on disk in an Apple 11e (or IBM-compatible PC) microcomputer.
+Furthermore, it could also be set to record up to 50 scans at pre-specified locations ('track positions') in fully automatic mode.
+A photographically enlarged copy of the original interference fringe pattern may thus be digitised, and the data capture made available on disk for analysis by a suitable program written in Pascal.
 The manufacturer's specification for the precision and linearity of the scanning system (in the scan direction) seemed adequate for the purpose intended.
-The precision of the 'track positions' was not clear: we have treated this as a matter for investigation.
+The precision of the 'track positions' was not clear; we have treated this as a matter for investigation.
 In our context these denote radial positions in arbitrary (but easily calibrated) units.